Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 Hi Peter,

-We decided that instead of writing a long email about how great our product is, we’d show and not tell.
+We decided to show rather than tell, instead of writing a long email about how great our product is.

 We’re offering you [share the offer in 2-3 sentences].